j03m4r/j03m4r/README.md

 - 👋 Hi, I’m @j03m4r
 - 👀 I’m interested in Web, Game, and Software Development
-- 🌱 I’m currently learning how to make games
+- 🌱 I’m currently learning how to deploy through Zappa and AWS
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking to collaborate on projects!
 - 📫 How to reach me email: joeymarkley@outlook.com

 <!---